chriiist/chriiist/README.md

 - 👋 Hey, I’m @chriiist!
-- 👀 I’m interested in DA with SQL, Python etc (and new but super interested in game and web development) :)
-- 🌱 I’m currently learning basic html and Java
+- 👀 Data analysis, graphic/UI/UX design and more
+- 🌱 A Middlesex University student
 - 💞️ I’m looking to collaborate on any projects!!
 - 📫 How to reach me: sokolovadasha753@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i want a baby duck...

 <!---
 chriiist/chriiist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.